ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 The device diagnostics operations are intended to provide information on device errors, and does not provide diagnostic information relating to the devices connection to the Internet of Things Foundation Connect.

-Refer to the `documentation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/diagnostics.html>`__ for more information about the Diagnostics operation.
+Refer to the `documentation <../device_mgmt/operations/diagnostics.html>`__ for more information about the Diagnostics operation.

 Firmware Actions
 -------------------------------------------------------------
-The firmware update process is separated into two distinct actions,
+The firmware update process is separated into two distinct actions:

-* Downloading Firmware, and
+* Downloading Firmware
 * Updating Firmware.

-The device needs to do the following activities to support Firmware Actions,
+The device needs to do the following activities to support Firmware Actions:

 **1. Construct DeviceFirmware Object**

-In order to perform Firmware actions the device needs to construct the DeviceFirmware object and add it to DeviceData as follows,
+In order to perform Firmware actions the device needs to construct the DeviceFirmware object and add it to DeviceData as follows:

 .. code:: java